Vicnature/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-files 6 crates a new local variable file 7 creates a new global variable file 8 prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
+files 6 crates a new local variable file 7 creates a new global variable file 8 prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line file 12 Create a script that prints all possible combinations of two letters, except oo file 13 prints a number with 2 decimal places followed by a new line